Protocol for engaging people with disability

 - we increase our representation of people with disability in the workforce

-- we employ and foster an accessible and inclusive workplace as outlined in the Workplace Accessibility Plan 2011-15, and
+- we employ and foster an accessible and inclusive workplace as outlined in the Workplace Inclusion and Diversity Action Plan 2019-20

 - the continuous review of our performance to meet the objectives of the NDS.

 We already apply the principles of the NDS to improve business outcomes through our:

 - Aboriginal and Torres Strait Islander people with disability